 United A319 DCA to ORD

 This was my first flight on United in years.
 And here’s the good news: I survived without being dragged off bloodied and beaten.
 Seriously though, the flight was great.
-Boarding was more orderly than on Delta or American and, thanks to United Silver status through a Marriott credit card, I had an economy exit row all to myself.
+Boarding was more orderly than on Delta or American and, thanks to United Silver status through a Marriott credit card, I had an economy exit row seat for free.
+I was the only one in the row.
 No upgrade to first, but the exit row on this A319 was very comfortable and has more legroom than first class.

 ANA Flight 11 ORD – NRT